-The white crest is a mixture of natural and industrial salt.
+The white crust is a mixture of natural and industrial salt.
 The pump tax are junk.
 They should be removed.

 If we average the poisoned sites at five acres each, a half a section has been damaged or destroyed.

-This junk pile has been tolerated, ignored, and never properly taxed as industrial property.
+This junk pile has been tolerated, ignored, and never proper jacks as industrial property.

 The operators of this site actually burnt tank bottoms and have left radioactive waste on site.